 Prior to creating survey items, you need to determine the precise topic and purpose for the study as well as the research questions you wish to answer.
-Careful consideration of the overall study’s purpose and questions will help identify whether a survey is the best way to collect data, what data is needed, and who should take the survey.
+Careful consideration of the overall study’s purpose and questions will help identify whether a survey is the best way to collect data, what data are needed, and who should take the survey.

 A good study starts by clearly and succinctly identifying the specific topic that will be addressed.
 A good research topic will be interesting, important, and researchable.
 The topic may be of interest simply because you are an expert in the field and this is your chosen field of study.
 However, a topic may also be of interest to you and others because current events have identified the topic as something we need to better understand.
 Another characteristic of a good research topic is that of importance.
 Importance can be a somewhat subjective factor; however, a research topic has significance if it has the potential to add to our general understanding of theory and/or improve practice.
 The issue of whether a research topic is researchable has to do with the scope of the topic and the degree to which the researcher can manage the study.
-Narrowing a topic makes it more manageable which then makes the topic researchable.
+Narrowing a topic makes it more manageable, which then makes the topic researchable.
 In addition, making sure the researcher can gain access to or gather relevant data will also determine whether the topic can be researched properly.

 There are many ways to find a good topic.
 However, a review of past research is generally a good idea.
 Conducting a review of published research will identify potential areas for new research or the need to replicate previous findings.
-For example, study’s may have explored a specific topic in the past but, over time and given changing circumstances, the research may need to be replicated to determine what if anything has changed or to verify the results.
+For example, studies may have explored a specific topic in the past but, over time and given changing circumstances, the research may need to be replicated to determine what (if anything) has changed or to verify the results.
 A good topic might also come from personal experience.
 A researcher may find that they need to better understand some aspect of their work in order to improve their practice in a certain area.

 A research topic might address attitudes, perceptions, or some personal characteristic of individuals within a specific population.
 The topic to be explored might involve some social condition or circumstance.
 A well-written topic statement will identify the variables the research plans to study, possibly including the hypothesized relationship between variables.
 The topic statement should also delineate the scope of the research by describing important characteristics of the participants.
 Depending on the complexity and familiarity of the topic, precisely stating the topic in a single sentence may be a challenge.
 Remember, specific terms and definitions are not always understood universally; you may need to take additional time to precisely define the topic, both theoretically and operationally, as part of the introduction or through a more in-depth review of previous research.